timgrossinger/modsecurityhelpers3/README.md

 Helpers for modsecurity Logs

 The helpers at the moment:
-- 1 additional rule that logs the anomaly score even when the HTTP request isn't intercepted
+- 1 additional rule set that logs the anomaly score even when the HTTP request isn't intercepted
 - 1 interactive script that greps and filters logs for relevant data (feel free to set $logpath to whatever time frame is needed as it greps recursively from $logpath)

 ### The story ###
  - when modsecurity is set to "on" but with a high anomaly threshold in order to NOT intercept the request (kind of like audit mode) it does not actually write the anomaly score into the log file.

-   Rule 2001099 changes this.
+   The rules in ruleset_add_anomaly_score.after.conf changes this.
- - when in high-threshold-audit-mode: this change is needed for the script moi.sh to work, as it greps for the added log content.
+ - when in high-threshold-audit-mode: this ruleset is needed for the script moi.sh to work, as it greps for the added log content.
  - it can be quite tricky to obtain relevant information from the modsecurity logs, the interactive script can help here